shamansir/rpd/docs/sections/api.md

 _Definition:_ You can find the complete node definition at [`Rpd.nodetype`]() method description.

-#### `node.addInlet(type, alias, [def]) → Inlet`
+#### `node.addInlet(type, alias, [definition]) → Inlet`

 Add the input channel to this node, so it will be able to receive data and pass this data inside the node.
 You need to specify the type of this channel, so the system will know which way to process your data before passing it inside, or even decline connections from other types of channels. `core/any` is the system type which accepts connections from outlets of any type, so probably for start you'd want to use it.
 Later, though, it could be better to change it to something more specific, i.e. decide that it accepts only numbers or colors values.
 This will allow you to control the way data in this channel is displayed or even add custom _value editor_ to this channel.

 The second argument, `alias`, is the label of this channel displayed to user and also may be used to access this inlet from inside the node, so it's recommended to make it one-word and start from lowercase letter, like the key names you normally use for JavaScript objects.
-There is another form of this method, `addInlet(type, alias, label, [def])`, using which you may specify user-friendly name to display in UI with `label` attribute, and still use short programmer-friendly `alias` to access this inlet from the code.
+There is another form of this method, `addInlet(type, alias, label, [definition])`, using which you may specify user-friendly name to display in UI with `label` attribute, and still use short programmer-friendly `alias` to access this inlet from the code.

-Last argument, `def`, is optional, and allows you to override the options inherited from type description for this particular instance.
+Last argument, `definition`, is optional, and allows you to override the options inherited from type description for this particular instance.
 This object is described in details in the [Inlet](#Inlet) <!-- or Rpd.channeltype? --> section below.

 By default, inlets accept connection only from one outlet, so when user connects some other outlet to this inlet, the previous connection, if it existed, is immediately and automatically removed.
 Though, you can pass an option to the renderer named `inletsAcceptMultipleLinks` and set it to `true`, so multiple connections will be available to user and inlets will receive values from all the outlets connected in order they were fired. <!-- FIXME: check if it works and consider #336 -->

 You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.channeltype`](TODO) method description.

-#### `node.addOutlet(type, alias, [def]) → Outlet`
+#### `node.addOutlet(type, alias, [definition]) → Outlet`

 Add the output channel to this node, so it will be able to send data to the inlets of other nodes, when connected to them.
 Same way as for `addInlet` method described above and following the same reasons, you need to specify the type of the channel, which can be `core/any` while you do experiments and is recommended to be changed to something more specific later, unless this channel was really intended to accept anything.

 Also, you need to specify `alias`, to be able to access this outlet from the code using this `alias`.
 It is recommended to be short, preferably one-word and to start from lowercase letter.
-If you want to show user something more eye-candy, you may use another form of this method, `addOutlet(type, alias, label, [def])`.
+If you want to show user something more eye-candy, you may use another form of this method, `addOutlet(type, alias, label, [definition])`.

-Last argument, `def`, is optional, and allows you to override the options inherited from type description for this particular instance.
+Last argument, `definition`, is optional, and allows you to override the options inherited from type description for this particular instance.
 This object is described in details in the [Outlet](#Outlet) <!-- or Rpd.channeltype? --> section below.

 You can discover the complete list of the properties which could be used in this definition if you read the [`Rpd.channeltype`](TODO) method description.